 The New Jersey NuvaRing litigation is centralized in the Superior Court of New Jersey, Bergen County, before Judge Brian R. Martinotti.
 Lawyers have spent the last few months choosing which cases will be trial candidates.

-According to a Case Management Order filed on January 15, Ms. Medina’s lawsuit will be the nine trials that will go before a jury beginning in May.
+According to a Case Management Order filed on January 15, the lawsuit will go before a jury beginning in May.
 These “bellwether” trials are selected because they involve injuries and allegations that are similar to many other cases in the litigation.
 The jury’s decisions are very important, because they can help lawyers gauge how a jury responds to evidence and testimony.
 This information can help gauge the value of a potential settlement.

 The problem is that NuvaRing contains a new type of hormone called etonogestrel.
 Studies published in May 2012 in the British Medical Journal linked NuvaRing to a 6.5-fold increased risk of blood clots compared to many other contraceptives.
 Two months later, the New England Journal of Medicine linked NuvaRing to a 2.5-fold increased risk of stroke due to blood clots in the brain.